zvtoth/zvtoth.github.io/2_teaching/Ancient.md

 (updated: 8/22/2018)

+#### General

+William Guthrie. _A History of Greek Philosophy._ Cambridge: Cambridge University Press, 1962–81.
+6 vols., from the Presocratics to Aristotle.

+Terence Irwin. _Classical Thought._ Oxford: Oxford University Press, 1989.

+Christopher Shields. *Ancient Philosophy: A Contemporary Introduction.* London: Routledge, 2012.
+A general introduction to Ancient Greek philosophy, focusing on arguments.
+It also contains a very good bibliography.

 #### Presocratic texts

 Hermann Diels and Walther Kranz, eds. _Die Fragmente der Vorsokratiker_.
 Weidmannsche Buchhandlung, 1903.
 Not very user-friendly (Greek/German bilingual), but it is the standard edition of the Presocratics. <a href="https://archive.org/details/diefragmenteder00krangoog" target="_blank">Available online</a>.

-G. S. Kirk. *The Presocratic Philosophers*.
+G. S. Kirk, J. E. Raven, and M. Schofield. *The Presocratic Philosophers*.
 Cambridge: Cambridge University Press, 1983.
 Call #: 182 K59 1983.

-#### General introductions to the Presocratics
+#### Introduction to the Presocratics

 Jonathan Barnes. *The Presocratic Philosophers*.
 London: Routledge, 1982.
 Call #: 182 B261.